maximilianMairinger/resablePromise/README.md

 promRes()
 ```

-Only convinience, as I see myself doing this a lot.
+Only convenience, as I see myself doing this a lot.
 And this provides type safety without effort.

 ### On Settled